 The Social Pressure and Esteem to be able to Read

-A turning point for a parent comes when their child comes home from school, and says, “I am stupid.”
-This parent sent their smart, alert, life-loving child to school and this is how they come home when they fail to learn to read along with their peers.
-Labels are attached to the child, some about unacceptable behavioral presentations (acts-out; short attention span; inattentive; goofs-off; depressed and doesn’t try; defensive, sullen, defiant), and others about the child’s inability to learn (slow, disadvantaged, dyslexic, impaired).
+A turning point for a parent comes when their child comes home from school and says, “I am stupid.”
+This parent sent their smart, alert, life-loving child to school, and this is how they come home when they fail to learn to read like their peers.
+Labels are attached to the child, some about unacceptable behavioral presentations, and others about the child’s inability to learn.
 The child feeling “stupid” now feels like a failure who hasn’t a chance of learning to read like their peers.
 This is frightening for the child and their parents.
-All their defenses may protect them from the agony of trying to read, and yet they, at the same time, condemn them to a life of limited possibilities in our world of print.
+All their defenses may protect them from the agony of trying to read, and yet these defenses, at the same time, condemn them to a life of limited possibilities in our world of print.

 Print is Everywhere in School.
 Print is Everywhere in Life.

 “And if you see yourself being excluded from the process of becoming familiar with this, learning how it works, taking pleasure in it, being excited about being able to be autonomous and independent, then I think that’s a very potent emotional message that children get, and potentially a very damaging one.” (p4/30 Alex Granzin)

 Reading is an essential learning process that enables us to read directions, signs, prescription labels, contracts we sign, get a driver’s license, know which bathroom to use, and who to vote for on a ballot.